AlejandroIbarraC/TECBox/README.md

 ### Installing 💻

-The following summarized guide will help you get a development copy running on your local machine.

 First, copy the repository on your local machine to get started.
 The **Web** folder contains all webpage data.
 Navigate to that directory using Terminal or the equivalent app in your operating system that can access Angular commands.
 Then, run the following:

 ```